SelvaVigneshM/Driver-Drowsiness-Detection-using-Convolutional-Neural-Networks/README.md

-# Driver-Drowsiness-Detection-using-Convolutional-Neural-Networks 😴 🚫 🚗
+# Driver Drowsiness Detection using Convolutional Neural Networks 😴 🚫 🚗
 Drowsiness detection is a safety technology that can prevent accidents that are caused by drivers who fell asleep while driving.

 # Applications 🎯